-After a successful stint as Butler's top assistant, BJ McVay has become the sixth head coach in Butler baseball history, stepping in to the role vacated when Steve Johnson accepted the head coach position at Fort Hays State.
+After a successful stint as Butler's top assistant, BJ McVay became the sixth head coach in Butler baseball history, stepping in to the role vacated when Steve Johnson accepted the head coach position at Fort Hays State.

-In McVay's first season, he continued Butler's streak of seven straight seasons with at least 30 victories as Butler went 31-27 and won a first-round game in the Region VI playoffs.
+In McVay's first season in 2011, he continued Butler's streak of seven straight seasons with at least 30 victories as Butler went 31-27 and won a first-round game in the Region VI playoffs.
 He also coached four players who earned first-team or second-team All-Jayhawk West Conference honors.

-Coach McVay spent the previous six years as the primary hitting instructor for the Grizzlies as well as working with outfielders.
-During his time at Butler, twelve position players have signed with NCAA division 1 schools and thirteen players have earned All-Conference honors.
+Prior to becoming the head coach, McVay spent the previous six years as the primary hitting instructor for the Grizzlies as well as working with outfielders.
+During his time as an assistant coach, 12 position players signed with NCAA Division 1 schools and 13 players earned all-conference honors.

 McVay has helped guide Butler to at least 30 wins in each season

 with the team, including conference championships in 2005, 2007 and